Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 What are pre-trading expenses?

-Pre-trading expenses are basically any purchases you made before your business was set up.
-You’ve likely made these purchases in preparation for opening your business.
+Pre-trading expenses are basically any purchases you made for your business before it was officially registered – usually because you’ve made these purchases in preparation for opening day.

 The types of pre-trade expenses you can typically claim back might include: